belshikun/belshikun.github.io/content/dnd/castalia-log-6.md

 In the catacombs, they continue to interrogate Leander.

-"My former master, Pamona the Eternal... she had a grimoire called The Book of Dark Waves.
+"My former master, Pamona the Eternal... she had a grimoire called *The Book of Dark Waves*.
 She used it to create undead abominations of her own design.
 After she turned me, she taught me some of its secrets so I could better serve as her apprentice.
 That knowledge...
 Tharruk needed it to complete his ritual.
 When he learned that one of Pamona's spawn had escaped destruction, he sought me out."

 "Where is the book now?
 It could be key to stopping the ritual," asks Valya.